cavazosjoe/okta-blog/_source/_posts/2020-10-14-saml-database-authentication.md

 Navigate to **Sign On** and copy the following values to your `/src/main/resources/application.properties` file:

+{% img blog/spring-boot-dual-saml-db-auth/08.png alt:"Copy the value for Identity Provider Issuer" width:"800" %}{: .center-image }

+* `saml.metadataUrl` -- Right-click and copy the URL from the **Identity Provider metadata** link below the **View Setup Instructions** button.

+{% img blog/spring-boot-dual-saml-db-auth/09.png alt:"Copy the URL for Identity Provider metadata" width:"800" %}{: .center-image }

 * `saml.idp` -- Click the **View Setup Instructions** button and copy the value in **(2) Identity Provider Issuer**.

-{% img blog/spring-boot-dual-saml-db-auth/09_2.png alt:"Copy the value for Identity Provider Issuer" width:"800" %}{: .center-image }

-* `saml.metadataUrl` -- Right-click and copy the URL from the **Identity Provider metadata** link below the **View Setup Instructions** button.

-{% img blog/spring-boot-dual-saml-db-auth/08_2.png alt:"Copy the URL for Identity Provider metadata" width:"800" %}{: .center-image }

 > Step 8